tokahuke/samizdat/readme.md

 2. Expect frequent breaking changes.
 3. Expect vulnerabilities.
 Do not use the network for sensitive content yet.

 > How to make this warning disappear?
 Contribute!
-I am but one humble huma being.
+I am but one humble human being.

 ## Project goals